ak-coram/wayflan-mirror/doc/API-Reference.md

 **Description:**

-Represents a message from the compositor to a client
+Represents a message from the server to a client

 **Readers:**